Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have covered the spread once this year when underdogs by 8 points or more (in two chances).
+- The Eagles have been underdogs by 8.5 points or more two times this year and covered the spread once.

-- Eastern Michigan's games this season have hit the over on five of 10 set point totals (50%).
+- Eastern Michigan's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- Eastern Michigan is 3-2 against the spread and 5-1 overall in games when it scores more than 27.6 points.
+- Eastern Michigan is 3-2 against the spread and 5-1 overall in games when it records more than 27.6 points.

-- When Eastern Michigan churns out more than 407.4 yards, the team is 4-2 against the spread and 6-1 overall.
+- In games that Eastern Michigan piles up over 407.4 yards, the team is 4-2 against the spread and 6-1 overall.

-- This season the Eagles have 12 turnovers, one fewer than the Chippewas have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.